kubernetes/kubernetes/cluster/juju/layers/kubernetes-master/README.md

 #### Snap Refresh

-The kubernetes resources used by this charm are snap packages.
+The Kubernetes resources used by this charm are snap packages.
 When not specified during deployment, these resources come from the public store.
 By default, the `snapd` daemon will refresh all snaps installed from the store four (4) times per day.
 A charm configuration option is provided for operators